43 Different Types of Hot Peppers to Grow This Season

 Maule’s Red Hot is a hot pepper variety with a vibrant red color and intense heat.

-This pepper was first introduced by the Wm.
-Henry Maule seed company of Philadelphia.
+The Wm.
+Henry Maule seed company of Philadelphia first introduced this pepper.
 It is ideal for making hot sauce or dried red pepper flakes.

 McMahon’s Texas Bird